 Start the walk at Brindley place, by the Costa coffee shop at the centre of Brindley Place.
-Looking towards the East, head towards Cafe Rouge, passing it on your left, then head down the steps onto the canal towpath.
-For an alternative step-free start, follow the dotted line around the back of the sealife centre.
+Looking towards the East, head towards Cafe Rouge, passing it on your left, then head down the steps onto the canal towpath (map point 1).
+For an alternative step-free start, follow the dotted line around the back of the Sealife Centre.

 Turn right at the bottom of the steps and carry along, underneath the bridge that has Broad Street above, heading towards the Mailbox.
-Keep following the canal towpath and when you see a metal bridge rising straight ahead over to the Mailbox, don’t go onto this bridge but follow the canal towpath round to the right and keep following the canal heading away from the main buildings and keep walking!
+Keep following the canal towpath and when you see a metal bridge rising straight ahead over to the Mailbox (map point 2), don’t go onto this bridge but follow the canal towpath round to the right and keep following the canal heading away from the main buildings and keep walking!

-After walking through quite a long tunnel (it is lit and you can see the openings at both ends!) you will come across a small brick hump back pedestrian bridge over the canal.
+After walking through quite a long tunnel (it is lit, and you can see the openings at both ends!) you will come across a small brick hump back pedestrian bridge over the canal (map point 3).
 Take this bridge which will bring you into the University of Birmingham’s Vale student village area.
 Once off the bridge follow the main campus road down to the right towards the lake and take some time to walk around the lake, sit down and watch the ducks!

-Walk all the way around to the back of the lake, going round the back of it in an anti-clockwise direction, and take the path which leads up the hill.
-Follow this higher path towards the tall residential tower, and head up the path to go to the far side of this tower on its left hand side.
+Walk all the way around to the back of the lake (map point 4), going round the back of it in an anti-clockwise direction, and take the path which leads up the hill.
+Follow this higher path towards the tall residential Chamberlain Tower (map point 5) and head up the path to go to the far side of this tower on its left.
 Turn right around the back of the tower to come out onto Church Road.

-Turn left along Church Road and keep following this road until you come to St George’s church in the centre of a roundabout ahead of you.
-This roundabout is becoming a bit of a foodies destination – with Simpson’s Michelin starred restaurant, the Physician pub, the Highfield country-style pub, Boston Tea Party and Edgbaston Boutique Hotel’s cocktail bar all on or just off this roundabout!
-Birmingham is itself a real foodie hotspot with five Michelin star restaurants – more than any other UK city except London.
-Take a walk to the other Michelin star restaurants of Birmingham in our Harborne, Moseley and City Centre walks!
+Turn left along Church Road and keep following this road until you come to St George’s church in the centre of a roundabout ahead of you (map point 6).
+This roundabout is becoming a bit of a foodie’s destination – with a Michelin starred restaurant, bistro pubs, brunch cafes and a cocktail bar all on or just off this roundabout!
+Birmingham is itself a real foodie hotspot with four Michelin star restaurants – more than any other English city except London.
+Take a walk to the other Michelin star restaurants of Birmingham in our Moseley and City Centre walks!

-Keep walking straight along Church Road with St George’s church on your left, then cross over at the pedestrian lights to head up Highfield Road to the junction with Harborne Road.
+Keep walking straight along Church Road with St George’s church on your left, then cross over at the pedestrian lights to head up Highfield Road (map point 7) to the junction with Harborne Road (map point 8).

-Turn right onto Harborne Road and follow this road along to Five Ways Island, passing Blue Piano Thai restaurant (which also has a lovely beer garden) on your right, the fancy home interiors store Oka, El Borracho Spanish restaurant on your left and Morrisons supermarket and the Marriott hotel on your left at the end near the roundabout.
+Turn right onto Harborne Road and follow this road along to Five Ways Island (map point 9), passing several restaurants, home interior stores and Morrisons supermarket and the Marriott hotel on your left at the end near the roundabout.

-Take the underpass into the centre of the roundabout and out the other side to walk back along Broad Street, one of the main night-time entertainment hubs of Birmingham, until you reach Brindley Place on your left hand side as you pass over the canal and back to the start of this walk!
+Take the underpass into the centre of the roundabout and out the other side to walk back along Broad Street (map point 10), one of the main night-time entertainment hubs of Birmingham, until you reach Brindley Place on your left as you pass over the canal and back to the start of this walk!

 Overview of route: